framedsc/Sitesource/markdown/GeneralGuides/relit.md

     Alternatively, you can download the RELit.lua file from the repo and put the file inside `reframework/autorun` folder.

 # Configuring RELit and REFramework
-The default key to open the REFramework gui is the `Insert` key.
+The default key to open the REFramework GUI is the `Insert` key.
 If you use the Otis_Inf cameras you'd like to rebind this key in REFramework to another key, e.g. scroll lock.
-When the REFramework GUI is open, go to configuration and rebind the menu key there, by clicking `Menu key` and then press the key you want to use, e.g. scroll lock, to open the REFramework gui.
+When the REFramework GUI is open, go to configuration and rebind the menu key there, by clicking `Menu key` and then press the key you want to use, e.g. scroll lock, to open the REFramework GUI.

 When the REFramework GUI is open, click on `Script Generated UI`, and you'll see the `Show RELit UI` checkbox.
 Checking it will open the
 RELit window.
 It has an initial width and height, you can resize it which will be remembered for the next sessions.